RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 8. Appendix
 9. Inspiration for this project

-A special acknowledgement to Loprinzo CL. et al.[^8] for their lung cancer research and also in providing this dataset in the survival package.
+Getting clinical data on LC patients can prove difficult.
+Therefore, a special acknowledgement to Loprinzo CL. et al.[^8] for their lung cancer research and also in providing this dataset in the survival package.
 Special acknowledgement to the 228 advanced lung cancer patients in the study.

 The raw dataset attributes are: